 Although heat is in the name, you can use a heat pump for cooling.
-It works by moving heat instead of making it (the way a furnace does) which is why it also is used as a heating and cooling unit.
-It's true that heat pumps can be very efficient, but also know that most air conditioners are about equal in terms of their efficiency.
-Just examine these two luxury level cooling systems from Lennox.
+It works by moving heat instead of making it (unlike furnaces) which is why it also is used as a heating and cooling unit.
+It's true that heat pumps can be very efficient, but also know that most air conditioners are roughly equivalent in terms of their efficiency.
+Just examine these two top of the line cooling systems from Lennox.

 XC25 Air Conditioner